GiudGiud/moose/modules/doc/content/examples/ex01_inputfile.md

 ### Executioner

 The type of problem to solve and the method for solving it is defined within the `Executioner` block.
-This problem is steady-state and will use the `Steady` Executioner and will use the default solving method Preconditioned Jacobain Free Newton Krylov.
+This problem is steady-state and will use the `Steady` Executioner and the default solving method: Preconditioned Jacobian Free Newton Krylov.

 !listing examples/ex01_inputfile/ex01.i block=Executioner